MicrosoftDocs/ATADocs/ATPDocs/atp-domain-dominance-alerts.md

 1. Contain the source computer.
     - Find the tool that performed the attack and remove it.
     - Look for users who were logged on around the same time as the activity occurred, as these users may also be compromised.
-    <br>Reset their passwords and enable MFA.
+    <br>Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Remediate the data that was replicated on the domain controllers.

 **Prevention:**